dopos/dopos.github.io/content/en/_index.md

       fontSize: 32
       width: 415
     body:
-      subtitle: Deploy apps with docker on standalone servers, not clusters.
+      subtitle: Solution for docker apps deployment and setup.
       subtitlePosition: left
       description:
-        Expressive [docker-compose](https://docs.docker.com/compose/), great [docker]() and awesome open source applications hosted on [github]() gives ability to get CI/CD systems very easy.
+        Expressive [docker-compose](https://docs.docker.com/compose/), great [docker](https://www.docker.com/) and awesome open source applications hosted on [github](https://github.com/) gives ability to get CI/CD systems very easy.
         In the simplest case, it is enough to have `docker-compose.yml` and run `docker-compose up` command.
 But sometimes reality is slightly harder.
-        Dopos helps to go all the way from idea to running stack of docker containers with help of [make]() and our project <a href="/dcape">DCAPE</a>.
+        Dopos helps to go all the way from repository to running stack of docker containers with help of [make](https://www.gnu.org/software/make/) and our project <a href="/dcape">DCAPE</a>.
 ---